Single-rotating Five-dimensional Near-horizon Extremal Geometry in General Relativity: Introduction

 The SL$(2,\mathbb{R})\times$U$(1)^{n}$ isometry, which was alluded to above, is such a restrictive property that it yields uniqueness theorems for the NHEGs in certain dimensions and theories \cite{Kunduri:2007vf,Kunduri:2008rs,Kunduri:2013gce}.
 However, such uniqueness theorems generically assume some smoothness conditions.
 As a result, especially when the horizon of the black hole is singular, there can be the possibility of some singular solutions.
 One of the simplest examples to study such singular horizons is the single-rotating extremal Myers-Perry (MP) black hole in five dimensions \cite{Myers:1986un}.
 This black hole has an infinitely long bar-shaped horizon with zero area, sometimes called the extremal vanishing horizon (EVH).
 The near-horizon of EVH, which is obtained by first the single rotation limit and then the near-horizon limit \cite{Fareghbal:2008ar,Fareghbal:2008eh}, has been studied extensively \cite{Sheikh-Jabbari:2011sar,Golchin:2013con,Sadeghian:2014tsa,Sadeghian:2015laa,Sadeghian:2015nfi,Noorbakhsh:2017nde,Sadeghian:2017bpr,Demirchyan:2018lmf}, and it is a static solution without any rotation.
 The geometry is singular at one of the poles, which will be discussed at the end.

-In this paper, we present a single-rotating NHEG, which is derived by first taking the near-horizon limit of a double-rotating extremal MP black hole, and then taking the (appropriately prepared) single-rotation limit.
-We fix the period of the axial coordinates such that the resulting solution has one non-zero angular momentum while obtaining a non-vanishing entropy.
+In this paper, we present a single-rotating NHEG, which is derived by first taking the near-horizon limit of a double-rotating extremal MP black hole and then taking the (appropriately prepared) single-rotation limit.
+In contrast to the EVH solution, the period of the axial coordinates can be fixed such that the resulting solution has one nonzero angular momentum while obtaining a nonvanishing entropy.
 Besides, similar to the near-horizon of the EVH, it has a curvature singularity at one of the poles.
 This new vacuum solution is the first known single-rotating NHEG in five-dimensional general relativity (putting the trivial NHEG of the extremal Kerr-String solution aside, which is simply the embedding of the extremal Kerr into five dimensions, and is the only single-rotating solution that is allowed by the uniqueness theorem 4.5 in \cite{Kunduri:2013gce}).

-The paper is arranged as follows: In section \ref{NHEG} a short review of NHEGs is provided.
-In section \ref{solution} the promised single-rotating NHEG solution is presented, and in section \ref{thermo} its thermodynamic properties are investigated.
-The derivation from the extremal MP black hole and the differences with the near-horizon of the EVH solution are worked out in sections \ref{MP} and \ref{EVH} respectively.
+The paper is arranged as follows: In Sec. \ref{NHEG} a short review of NHEGs is provided.
+In Sec. \ref{solution} the promised single-rotating NHEG solution is presented, and in Sec. \ref{thermo} its thermodynamic properties are investigated.
+The derivation from the extremal MP black hole and the differences with the near-horizon of the EVH solution are worked out in Secs. \ref{MP} and \ref{EVH} respectively.